 Why Do You Need a Tax Evasion Attorney?

-Our Scranton tax evasion attorneys at Mazzoni Karam Petorak & Valvano have extensive experience handling complicated tax evasion cases in Scranton and throughout Northeastern Pennsylvania.
+Our Scranton tax evasion attorneys at Mazzoni Karam Petorak & Valvano have extensive experience handling complicated cases in Scranton and throughout Northeastern Pennsylvania.
 Along with tax law, our attorneys are well versed in real estate law and wills, trusts, and estates.

 Even if you violated state or federal tax laws, you still have rights and protections that must be protected throughout any investigation into your tax returns.
 Contact us for a free consultation.
 Call (570) 348-0776.